How this guide compares to other ferry coverage

 When you step off the boat at Tonsai Pier, park staff collect a $11 national park entry fee (Tourism Authority of Thailand, 2026).
 This is not included in any ticket price.
 Bring cash.
 The fee covers access to both Koh Phi Phi Don and Koh Phi Phi Leh, including Maya Bay.
 Rangers sometimes check your receipt at Maya Bay, so hold onto it.

-November to April: flat water, comfortable crossing on any vessel.
-May to October: the Andaman Sea builds swells and the crossing gets rough.
+November to April delivers flat water and a comfortable crossing on any vessel.
+May to October the Andaman Sea builds swells and the crossing gets rough.
 Speedboat cancellations are frequent.
 Standard ferries run through it but pitch significantly.
 If you’re prone to seasickness, take medication before boarding and choose a window seat mid-boat, not the bow.
 Mornings are calmer than afternoons regardless of season.

-Koh Phi Phi Don vs Koh Phi Phi Leh
+Koh Phi Phi Don versus Koh Phi Phi Leh

 Phi Phi Don is the inhabited island.
 It has hotels, restaurants, and the main pier.
-Phi Phi Leh is the uninhabited island where Maya Bay is.
+Phi Phi Leh is the uninhabited island where Maya Bay sits.
 Day trips from Tonsai Pier to Phi Phi Leh depart daily from 08:00 to 09:00 and cost $11 to $22 on top of the entry fee.
 If visiting Maya Bay is the main reason you’re going, confirm that tours are running before you book your ferry.
-Maya Bay has been closed for restoration before.
+Maya Bay has been closed for restoration before, and access rules change year to year.

 If you want to plan the full island stay, read the Phuket hotel guide for where to base yourself before crossing, and check the Thailand ferries hub for all routes connecting Phuket to the southern islands.

 Phi Phi stays open year-round.
 But from May to October you’ll find reduced ferry frequency, frequent speedboat cancellations, and some beach bars and smaller resorts closed entirely.
 Standard ferries run but they’re rough.
-Book refundable tickets if you’re travelling this period.
+Book refundable tickets if you’re traveling this period.
 Morning crossings are far safer than afternoon.
-The compensation: prices are 30 to 50% lower (verified by SHA Thailand editorial, April 2026), the beaches have far fewer people, and the island is noticeably quieter.
+The compensation is that prices drop 30 to 50% lower (verified by SHA Thailand editorial, April 2026), the beaches have far fewer people, and the island is noticeably quieter.

 Frequently asked questions